MMTS Students Win Awards

 Christopher Stuart - Provisional Patent submitted titled "Use of small hairpin DNA's with a novel pH sensitive linkage to deliver chemotherapy to cancer cells".

 Faculty News and Awards

 Dr. K. Bridget Brosniham was awarded the Reidar Wallin Faculty Teaching award in Molecular Medicine and Translational Sciences for her teaching excellence during the 2013-2014 academic year.
-Dr. John Parks received the award for the 2012-2013 academic year.
+Dr. John Parks, Co-Director of MMTS, received the award for the 2012-2013 academic year.
 The recipient is nominated by MMTS students/faculty for meaningful impact in the MMTS classroom curriculum.

 Dr. K. Bridget Brosnihan, MMTS Director, received the 2012 Mentor of the Year award from the Women’s Health Center of Excellence for Research, Leadership and Education (WHCOE).